Data-Protection-2026/responsible-ai-data-pipeline/README.md

 A portfolio-ready GenAI data strategy project that demonstrates how AI can turn raw enterprise data into a governed, privacy-safe, high-quality dataset for model training, fine-tuning, evaluation, and benchmark creation.

-This project is intentionally designed to show the exact capabilities in the data strategy world:
+This project was designed to demonstrate the core capabilities required for AI data strategies:

 - Data quality framework for AI training candidates
 - Privacy and sensitive data detection with redaction